ranjanaarya1819/ranjanaarya1819/README.md

 - 🔭 I’m currently working on Python & Data Analytics
-- 🌱 I’m learning Machine Learning
+- 🌱 I’m learning about Machine Learning
 - 👯 I’m looking to collaborate on GitHub projects
 - 📫 How to reach me: www.linkedin.com/in/ranjanaarya18
 - ⚡ Fun fact: I love coding while listening to music 🎵